· · · ·

 Blackwater National Wildlife Refuge

 Visiting Blackwater National Wildlife Refuge is a great nature adventure on your way to Maryland’s ocean beaches.
-While you’ve probably driven right through Cambridge, Maryland on your way to Ocean City, you might not know it is home to one our state’s greatest treasures: Blackwater National Wildlife Refuge.
+While you’ve probably driven right through Cambridge, Maryland, on your way to Ocean City, you might not know it is home to one of our state’s greatest treasures: Blackwater National Wildlife Refuge.

 What To Do at Blackwater National Wildlife Refuge

-There are many choices for taking advantage of the natural surroundings and educational programs at Blackwater.
+There are numerous opportunities to take advantage of the natural surroundings and educational programs at Blackwater.

 Be sure to try:

-A slow and easy drive around the nature loop
+A slow and leisurely drive around the nature loop

 This trek usually affords close-up encounters with eagles, turtles, waterfowl, songbirds, fish and herons.
 Keep an eye out for animal tracks in the marshes.
-See if you can identify what animal was visiting the area and take a guess as to why they were there.
+See if you can identify the animal visiting the area and take a guess as to why it was there.

 A visit to the visitor center